guyburton/freesound4j/README.md

 Usage
 =====

-The API is represented uing JAX-RS annotations and JAXB annotations.
+The API is represented uing JAX-RS annotations and Jackson JSON annotations.
 The api client uses the Apache CXF JAX-RS client and the Jackson JSON library.

 API Key
 =======